Uganda Sourcing Safari

 Queen Elizabeth National Park

-We’ll take a guided safari through Queen Elizabeth National Park in hopes of spotting 4 of the Big 5: African elephants, buffalo, lions, leppards, as well as antelopes and local birds.
+We’ll take a guided safari through Queen Elizabeth National Park in hopes of spotting 4 of the Big 5: African elephants, buffalo, lions, leopards, as well as antelopes and local birds.
 Queen Elizabeth National Park extends from the base of the Rwenzori Mountain Rangeand offers breathtaking scenery and thriving wildlife.

 Kazinga Channel Boat Safari

 The Kazinga Channel bisects Queen Elizabeth National park and connects Lake Edward to Lake George.
 Our guide will steer us down this river as we observe hippos, birds, and the occasional Nile Crocodile, who all use the river for protection during the midday heat.
-This river is a highlight to the park, and a perfect way to get close to wildlife.
+This river is a highlight of the park, and a perfect way to get close to wildlife.

 Nile River Whitewater Rafting